IRVLUTD/isaac_sim_grasping/README.md

 A standalone executable for the graspit grasps ([standalone.py](standalone.py)) and for transferred grasps ([transfer_st.py](transfer_st.py)) are included within the repository.
 A sample command to run the graspit grasps is shown below along with the available options.
 Note: for Isaac Sim standalone executables, the commands must be run from the isaac sim python.sh directory.

 The standalone.py takes as input:
-- json_dir: Grasp data to filter directory (dataset .json folder)
+- json_dir: Grasp data to filter directory (dataset .json folder).
+Note: the program does not read .json files within folders, therefore, a valid directory would be the Allegro folder within the dataset.
-- gripper_dir: Gripper directory (folder containing all the gripper .usd files)
+- gripper_dir: Gripper directory (folder containing all the gripper .usd folder)
-- objects_dir: Object directory (folder containing all the object .usd files)
+- objects_dir: Object directory (folder containing all the object .usd folder)
 - output_dir: Output directory (directory to save the filtered grasps .json file)
 - num_w: Number of Workstations to run simultaneously (object-gripper pair) (default: 150)
 - test_time: Total test time for each grasp test (default:3).